Dilepton production from moaton quasiparticles: Abstract

 \section{Abstract}

-The phase diagram of QCD may contain a moat regime in a large region of temperature $T$ and chemical potential $\mu\neq0$.
+The phase diagram of QCD probably exhibits a moat regime over a large region of temperature $T$ and chemical potential $\mu\neq0$.
 A moat regime is characterized by quasiparticle \textit{moatons} (pions) whose energy is minimal at nonzero spatial momentum.
 At $\mu\neq 0$, higher mass dimension operators play a critical role in a moat regime.
 At dimension six, there are nine possible gauge invariant couplings between scalars and photons.
 For back-to-back dilepton production, only one operator contributes, which significantly enhances production near a moat threshold.
 This enhancement is an experimental signature of moatons.

 The phase diagram of Quantum Chromodynamics (QCD) at a nonzero temperature $T$ and quark chemical potential $\mu$ (or baryon chemical potential $\mu_B = 3 \mu$), is important for a variety of physical systems, from neutron stars, to heavy ion collisions, to the early universe.
 We know much about the region of $T \neq 0$ at low $\mu \ll T$ from heavy ion colliders operating at ultra-relativistic energies, such as the Relativistic Heavy Ion Collider (RHIC) at BNL and the Large Hadron Collider at CERN.
 We also have a wealth of understanding of $\mu=0$ behavior from first-principles lattice QCD techniques, which indicate that the chiral transition is crossover at a temperature $T \approx 156.5 \pm 1.5$~MeV \cite{HotQCD:2018pds,Borsanyi:2020fev}.
 However, the lattice cannot reach beyond $\mu \sim T$ on classical computers due to the sign problem.
 A first-principles understanding of heavy ion collisions at moderate energies requires studying QCD at $\mu > T$, and neutron stars have large $\mu \gg T$.